coleifer/huey/docs/consumer.rst

     Restart=always
     # Huey shuts down gracefully on SIGINT, allowing workers to finish their
     # current task. systemd's default KillSignal is SIGTERM, which huey
-    # treats as "stop immediately" -- so override it here.
+    # treats as "stop immediately", so override it here.
     KillSignal=SIGINT
     # How long to wait for in-flight tasks to finish before escalating to
     # SIGKILL.
 Increase this if you have long-running tasks.